ethanchewy/bokchoy/README.md

 # bokchoy
 This is a collaboration between my cousin 8-year old Christopher and me!
  |  We make lots of fun things!
-We are currently in the topic selection stage.
+We are now starting the project.